-From Cape Town, South Africa, Henk's book-length poem Xamissa won the Poets Out Loud Editor's Prize and will come out from Fordham University Press in 2018.
-The anthology Best American Experimental Writing 2018 (Wesleyan University Press), edited by Myung Mi Kim, will feature an excerpt.
-His chapbook From Xamissa: The Water Archives will be included in the boxset, edited by Kwame Dawes and Chris Abani, New-Generation African Poets: Tano (African Poetry Book Fund/Akashic Books).
-Xamissa was also a finalist for the Colorado Prize for Poetry, judged by Susan Howe, the Sawtooth Poetry Prize at Ahsahta Press, and the Sillerman First Book Prize for African Poets at the University of Nebraska Press.
-Further excerpts of Xamissa are available in Tupelo Quarterly, The Common, and forthcoming in Blackbird.
+The anthology Best American Experimental Writing 2018 (Wesleyan University Press), edited by Myung Mi Kim, features an excerpt.
+Kwame Dawes and Chris Abani included his chapbook The Water Archives in the boxset New-Generation African Poets: Tano (African Poetry Book Fund/Akashic Books).
+Further excerpts of Xamissa are available in Tupelo Quarterly, The Common, and in Blackbird.
 He also has poems in The Paris Review and Boston Review.

-Since 2017, he's taught as a visiting assistant professor in The Honors College at the University of Houston.
-Henk is also an associate editor for Tupelo Quarterly.
+Henk is an associate editor for Tupelo Quarterly: Recent editorial work focuses on Emily Hunt and Asiya Wadud.
 A poetry critic, he wrote for Boston Review the essays "Border Lyrics," on new translations by Erín Moure of Wilson Bueno and Sophie Seita of Uljana Wolf, and "On the Poetry of Institutional Violence" about the BLUNT RESEARCH GROUP's book The Work-Shy.
-You can also read his review in Gulf Coast of Fred Moten's stunning new book, The Service Porch.
+You can read his review in Gulf Coast of Fred Moten's new book, The Service Porch.

 He was one of the winners of the 2009 Poetry Society of America / Bright Lights Big Verse contest, which included a reading on Times Square.
 It's on Youtube.